onli/StressTest/README.md

 # stressTest
 Android app for stressing and benchmarking your processor

 I was searching for a way to put load on the processor in my new phone.
 In F-Droid, I saw no available option, apart from one mining program that did not start for me.
 Thus stressTest was started.
-The name obfuscates that the purpose of the app is also to benchmark the processor, it might be changer later.
+The name obfuscates that the purpose of the app is also to benchmark the processor, it might get changed later.

 ## How it works